 Itinerary

-Day 4: Lamar Valley Wolf Watching
+Day 4: Lamar Valley Wolf Tracking

-Day 5: Wolf Tracking / Cinematographer Visit
+Day 5: Lamar Valley Wolf Tracking / Cinematographer Visit

 Day 6: Blacktail Plateau / Bozeman

-Today we explore the Blacktail Plateau in the park's northern reaches, by vehicle and on foot.
-This relatively open habitat is among Yellowstone’s best winter range, inhabited by large herds of bison and elk due to minimal snow on the often-windblown slopes.
-The plateau is frequently the site of the first post-hibernation grizzly bear emergence in Yellowstone.
-Mid-March may provide a special opportunity to witness this first sign of spring in the world's first national park.
-We exit the park by late afternoon and head north once more through the Paradise Valley.
+We exit the park by late afternoon and head north once more through the Paradise Valley in the early evening light, with flexibility to stop for impromptu photo shoots.
 The Yellowstone River flows through this aptly named landscape, renowned for world-class trout fishing.
 The valley is also an important winter range for wildlife, and we have excellent opportunities to spot bald eagles, rough-legged hawks, mule deer, white-tailed deer and elk.
 Reaching Bozeman once more, we share a farewell dinner together.

 Day 7: Bozeman / Depart